 Toronto Waldorf School | ||||||||||||||||||||

-Halton Waldorf School |
+Shining Stars School |

-Instead, students, with the help of teachers, co-construct the Waldorf curriculum.
-This means students have plenty of flexibility to pursue their own projects and interests.
-That said, teachers follow a broad curriculum, and students must meet benchmarks (though benchmarks can be met in different ways by different students).
+Waldorf schools have a student-centred approach.
+Teachers rarely give long lectures or rely heavily on tests and assignments (at least before grade 6).
+Instead, students, with the guidance of teachers, co-construct the Waldorf curriculum, giving them flexibility to pursue their own projects and interests.
+Teachers follow a broad curriculum, and students must meet benchmarks, though these can be achieved in different ways.